Suite 1300

 340B Infusion Center Billing

-340B split-billing integration with correct JG/TB modifier assignment on every drug claim, buy-and-bill vs. white-bag routing logic, and 340B eligibility documentation to meet payer audit requirements.
+340B split-billing integration with correct JG/TB modifier assignment on every drug claim, buy-and-bill vs. white-bag routing logic, and 340B eligibility documentation to meet payer audit requirements and maintain compliance accuracy.

 Site-of-Care Appeal Management